-What resources do you have available to contribute to your program?
+What resources do you have available to contribute?
 (Human, financial, community, in kind, etc.)

 What activities are you planning to offer to help achieve your goals and foster the changes you expect to see?

 What does success look like?
-How will you know the program has been successful at the start, in the middle and at the end?
+How will you know the initiative has been successful at the start, in the middle and at the end?